antmicro/rowhammer-tester/docs/source/arty.md

 ## Board configuration

-Connect the board USB and Ethernet cables to your computer and configure the netiwork.
+Connect the board USB and Ethernet cables to your computer and configure the network.
 The bitstream will be loaded from flash memory upon device power-on or after pressing the PROG button.